hyl3rid/blog/data/blog/frenchtoast.md

 **For the french toast:**

 - Pour almond milk, flax seeds, cinnamon powder, and nutmeg into a shallow dish.
 Mix well so that everything is well incorporated.
+Let it rest for 5 minutes.
 - In a frying pan, heat coconut oil.
 - Dip the preferred bread slice in the mixture so that it is completely damp with it.
 Place this bread on a frying pan and let it cook for a minute or two.
 Flip and cook the other side until it gets a golden color.
 - Repeat this step with all the bread slices.